 The original Richmond market opened in 1873 and the tradition of enthusiastic stallholders arriving as early as 2am to set up their stalls continues today.

 The market is environmentally friendly so market-goers should remember to bring a reusable shopping bag to carry their purchased items in.
-For further information about the market's plastic bags policy, please see this media release.
+Stall holders are allowed to use biodegradable bags only and must not be on display.

 Free Community Stall